 At one point, you may realize your garage door is acting differently.
 This is likely an issue with the garage door springs.
-These springs are at the center of your garage door’s operation.
-The springs bear the weight of the garage door’s weight whenever you’re opening or closing it.
+Apart from being at the center of your garage door’s operation, they bear the weight of the garage door’s weight when opening or closing.

-As formerly mentioned, there are two types of garage door springs.
+As mentioned earlier, you will find two common types of garage door springs.
 The spring adjustment guide varies slightly for both.
 To remain compressive, let’s look at the adjustment procedure for each spring type.

 Start by assembling your essential tools to ensure success and your safety.
 These tools and equipment include a hard hat, safety gloves and eyeglasses, a C-clamp, a ladder, masking tape, a wrench, and two winding bars.

-If you have an automatic garage door, unplug the opener and put the clamp on the door’s track.
-This will prevent the door from opening while you adjust the springs.
+For those who are using automatic garage doors, ensure you unplug the opener and put the clamp on the door’s track.
+It will help prevent the door from opening while you make adjustments to the spring.

+This step involves funding the cone and unfastening the screws.
 The winding cone is located just where the spring ends.
 It has equally spaced holes and is relatively easy to see.
-By inserting the steel rod, loosen the screws at the center of the shaft.
+Start by inserting the steel rod to loosen the screws at the center of the shaft.

 This is an often slow process that requires precision.
-You’ll begin by winding the cone to adjust the tension.
+Start by winding the cone to adjust the tension.
 You might have to adjust slightly and then check if that’s the desired level.

 After adjusting the tension, you can then move on to stretching the spring.
-This involves leaving the lower winding bar in place and removing the other.
+This involves leaving the lower bar in place and disconnecting the other.
 Then pull the bar gently back towards the plate’s center.

 Finally, return the 4 screws and secure them in place using the wrench.
 After everything is back in place, test the door and check its response.